aspire-fp7/framework/README.md

     # cd framework
     # ./setup.sh

-This repository contains the Dockerfile and docker-compose.yml files.
-To build the ASPIRE docker service, at least version 1.13 of docker-compose is required.
-When the right version of docker-compose is installed, you just run the following command in this directory:
+This repository contains the docker-compose.yml organizing the different containers.
+To build the ASPIRE docker, at least version 1.13 of docker-compose is required.
+All components will automatically be built the first time you run them.

-    # docker-compose build aspire

-When building the Docker container, most ASPIRE projects are built from scratch inside the container.
+When building, most ASPIRE projects are built from scratch inside the container.
 This allows you to immediately start developing and extending any existing tools, without having to worry about how to build the projects and how to overwrite the pre-built files.
 The only down side is that setting up the initial container will take some time.
 The build process takes about 4 minutes on a decently modern machine.

 The only files that are not built inside the container are: